 Graduates have also successfully auditioned for other companies upon completion of their time in the program.

 “It was truly amazing to have so much advice and support.
 I feel confident and ready to start my career.”

 Jette Parker Young Artist supporters

 The Jette Parker Young Artist Program is named in honour of Jette Parker of Oak Foundation, whose visionary support has enabled this initiative.
 Oak Foundation comprises a group of philanthropic organisations based in various countries around the world and, since its establishment in 1983, has made over 2,700 grants to not-for-profit organisations across the globe.

-Queensland Ballet is also grateful to Brett & Maria Clark, Dr Ben Duke & Ms Cate Heyworth-Smith QC, Goldburg Family Foundation, Patricia Macdonald Memorial Foundation, Frazer Family Foundation, Stack Family Foundation, CP Morris Fund at the APS Foundation and Liz and Graeme Wikman for their generous contributions towards the Program.
+Queensland Ballet is also grateful to Brett Clark AM & Maria Clark, Dr Ben Duke & Ms Cate Heyworth-Smith KC, FA & MA Pidgeon, Goldburg Family Foundation, Patricia Macdonald Memorial Foundation, Frazer Family Foundation, CP Morris Fund at the APS Foundation, Liz and Graeme Wikman, Marietjie & Keith Brown, Ms Jane Murphy and Dr Anthony Cooper and Barbara Bedwell for their generous contributions in support of the Jette Parker Young Artist Program.